bryandesser/Quant4D/docs/source/graphical_user_interface.rst

 Graphical user interface
 ========================
-The graphical user interface (GUI) allows for intuitive interactions with the 4D-STEM data.
+The graphical user interface (GUI) allows for intuitive interactions with 4D-STEM data.
 The GUI consists of two main windows and several other windows as needed, as described below.